eugenkiss/static-mobx-routing/README.md

 Some other questions in my mind are:

-- Has the `go` or rather screen transition prevention approach I use in `store.tsx` any downsides?
 - Has the approach to state transitions of buttons depending on requests states downsides?
 - Is there a better approach here to handle caching and race conditions?
 Has this `RequestState` approach downsides.
 MobX-Utils's `fromPromise` could be used as well and could also be used to handle race conditions.
-Would it be better (I did not really try as I think it would not)?
+But it seems to be more limited.
+  For example, if I want to handle the case of a cache-hit and still want to load data.
 - What are arguments for using MobX-Utils's `createViewModel` for `Post` instead of the current approach?
 - Should MobX provide debounced computed properties (see `search.tsx`)?